matthijscox/Blog/pages/2022-07-30-embedding.md

 The fundamentals are explained in the [Embedding section](https://docs.julialang.org/en/v1/manual/embedding/) in the Julia manual.
 For the datatypes that can be passed between C and Julia, see [calling-c-and-fortran-code](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).

 I will make things hard for myself and compile on Windows.
-Also note that I am using c++ instead of c, while the interface with the Julia library is actually c.
+Also note that I am using c++ instead of c, while most currently available Julia embedding examples use pure c.

 High level the steps involved are:
 * Setup a c/c++ compiler